 It is sometimes necessary to refresh the DNS cache in Windows Vista when DNS changes have been made to a domains DNS records and are not being updated correctly.
 This process of refreshing the DNS is knowing as Flushing the DNS, whatsmydns.net provides detailed information on how to do this on a variety of operating systems including Windows Vista.

-When DNS changes have been made to a domain the old DNS record may be cached in the system.
-In order to clear this cache it is necessary to refresh the DNS, this process is known as flushing the DNS cache.
+When DNS changes have been made to a domain the old DNS record may be cached on your local system or device.
+In order to clear this cache and get the most up to date DNS records it is sometimes necessary to refresh or clear the DNS cache, this process is known as flushing the DNS cache.

 Once the DNS has been flushed, the system will perform a full DNS lookup on the domain the next time it is requested instead of looking in the systems local cache.

 For more information, check out the Flush DNS page for up to date information on flushing the DNS on a variety of operating systems including Windows 2000, Windows XP, Windows Vista, Windows 7, Mac OS X and Linux.